fpekal/Schedule_lib/README.md

 	}
 }
 ```
 The library is used here for debugging.
-We can see a value of variable `d` while main thread is in an  infinite loop.
+We can see a value of variable `d` while a main thread is in an infinite loop.

 ## How to use
 The library gives us two functions.
 Both constructs an object and stores it in a container.